The 20th Birthday Celebrations - 26th - 30th May 1988

 20:20 Vision was a communal sculpture using a box identical to the box which housed My Room.

-People were provided with huge of everyday objects ranging from batteries to tea bags.
+People were provided with a huge range of everyday objects including batteries, tea bags, tooth brushes, straws, etc..
 In all there were some 110 different items and they were all there in multiples.
 There is no record as to how the workshop operated however given the Blackie's history it is unlikely that people were simply free to choose.
 There was probably some game of chance.

 Above the 20 : 20 Vision area, the workshop in operation and someone making a work for the communal sculpture.

 A work where people were invited to make origami birds which were then suspended in the Gallery